VorpalBlade/chezmoi_modify_manager/EXAMPLES.md

 per se.
 It does however seem to vary between computers, having different UUID values.

-Second, certain media shortcut keys like flipping between two representations.
+Second, certain shortcut keys like flipping between two representations.
 A specialised transform has been added to handle this case.
 When this is needed you will see diffs like the following:

 ```diff
 -playmedia=none,,Play media playback